chanys/tnlp/README.md

 The main packages and directories in this repository are outlined below:
 * `src.model`: This directory encompasses the modeling code for various model types, each residing in its own sub-directory.
-* `src.task`: To demonstrate the codebase's applicability to different tasks, each task is accompanied by one or more use cases.
+* `src.config`: To demonstrate the codebase's applicability to different tasks, each task is accompanied by one or more use cases.
-The `src.task` package contains `.yaml` files for each task and its corresponding example use case.
+The `src.config` package contains `.yaml` files for each task and its corresponding example use case.
-For instance, the "emotion" dataset is employed to exemplify the "sequence classification" task, resulting in the `emotion.(train|test|inference).yaml` files within the `src.task.sequence_model` directory.
+For instance, the "emotion" dataset is employed to exemplify the "sequence classification" task, resulting in the `emotion.(train|test|inference).yaml` files within the `src.config.sequence_model` directory.
 * `src.data`: Custom classes, which are subclasses of `torch.utils.data.Dataset`, are implemented for certain tasks within this package.
 * `src.scripts`: The main entry point for training, testing, and running inference for different tasks is the `run_model.py` script.
 Additionally, the `run_convert_dataset.py` script is employed to transform Hugging Face datasets or raw data files